-The following is a summary of our capital stock and certain provisions of our amended and restated certificate of incorporation and amended and restated bylaws, which will become effective immediately prior to the closing of this offering.
+The following is a summary of our capital stock and certain provisions of our amended and restated certificate of incorporation and amended and restated bylaws.
 This summary does not purport to be complete and is qualified in its entirety by the provisions of our amended and restated certificate of incorporation and amended and restated bylaws, copies of which have been filed as exhibits to the registration statement of which this prospectus forms a part.

-Following the closing of this offering, our authorized capital stock will consist of shares of common stock and shares of preferred stock.
+Our authorized capital stock consists of 40,000,000 shares of common stock and 10,000,000 shares of preferred stock.